DavidJKTofan/davidjktofan.me/content/authors/admin/_index.md

 user_groups:
   - ""
 ---
-As a Digital Consultant, I help businesses develop and acquire the necessary tools and knowledge required to manage the company’s digitalization efforts as well as establishing automation processes, all while fostering a sustainable, collaborative and data-driven company culture.
-Part-Time Data Analyst!
+My curiosity to know how things work always makes me want to explore and learn more.
+This appetite for knowledge allows me to dive deeper into the world of digitalization and automation, and with my newly found insights, I strive to help organizations and individuals develop and acquire the necessary tools and resources required to foster secure and resilient digital transformation.